tee3/boost-build-vcs/example/vcs/README.md

 <!-- accompanying file LICENSE_1_0.txt or copy at -->
 <!-- http://www.boost.org/LICENSE_1_0.txt) -->

-# Boost.Build vcs Module Demonstration
+# Using the Boost.Build vcs Module

 This Boost.Build project provides a demonstration of the functionality available from the `vcs` module.